-- // Bayer was the first company in the agricultural sector to enable public access to the regulatory safety data of its crop protection products, beginning in 2017, with the pollinator safety studies of the neonicotinoid imidacloprid. - // In compliance with FAO's International Code of Conduct on Pesticide Management and our own commitments to sustainability, Bayer trained more than 2.7 million external contacts (i.e., farmers, field workers, distributors, retailers and other stakeholders in the agriculture industry) around the world, focusing on training activities in countries where there are no statutory certification requirements for farmers concerning the safe handling of crop protection products.
+Bayer was the first company in the agricultural sector to enable public access to the regulatory safety data of its crop protection products, beginning in 2017, with the pollinator safety studies of the neonicotinoid imidacloprid.

+- // In compliance with FAO's International Code of Conduct on Pesticide Management and our own commitments to sustainability, Bayer reached more than 3.4 million external contacts (e.g., farmers, field workers, distributors, retailers and other stakeholders in the agriculture industry) around the world, including around 2.7 million smallholder farmers, focusing on training activities in countries where there are no statutory certification requirements for farmers concerning the safe handling of crop protection products. - // After conducting an assessment of 17 emergency approvals granted by 11 Member States since January 2020, the European Food Safety Authority (EFSA) concluded in November 2021, that in all cases, the emergency approvals were justified and granted in accordance with the conditions of the regulation.2